mshayev92/njwg-encampment/README.md

 Create tabs named exactly:
 - **StaffAccess** — columns: `Position, Pages, Password`.
   - `Position` — the exact dropdown label, e.g. `Alpha Flight`, `Bravo Flight`, `Squadron 1`, `Squadron 2`, `CCT`, `Administrator`.
 Each row is one dropdown option — add or remove a row to add or remove an option, no code changes needed.
   - `Pages` — comma-separated list of page ids this position can see, e.g. `schedule`.
-Matches `NAV_ITEMS` ids in `js/config.js`. **Roster is always visible to every signed-in position and does not need to be listed here.**
+Matches `NAV_ITEMS` ids in `js/config.js`. **Roster is always visible to every signed-in position and does not need to be listed here.** To grant EDIT access (not just view) to Roster, Schedule, or Announcements, additionally include `edit-roster`, `edit-schedule`, or `edit-announcements` — e.g. `Pages = "schedule,edit-schedule,roster"` can view Schedule+Roster and edit Schedule only.
   - `Password` — **plaintext**.
 Leave blank for ordinary flights/squadrons.
 Fill in a real password for the `CCT` and `Administrator` rows specifically (matched case-insensitively) — those two positions cannot sign in without it.
 This entire sheet is never exposed through the app's generic read API — see the security tradeoff section above — but is visible to anyone with Sheet access, so restrict Sheet sharing accordingly.
 - **Roster** — columns: `CapId, Name, Rank, Flight`.
 Purely a display list of students for staff to browse — **never used for login**.
 - **Schedule** — columns: `Day, Time, Activity, Location, Flight`